 When you give birth, and your hormones go back to normal, it is highly impossible not to see some strands detach from your scalp.
 The hormones are no longer raging, so the follicles need to rest.
 However, you may be able to avoid losing chunks after chunks of hair when you follow the tips above.

 Are you always caught up with so many tasks and activities to do in your life?
 Do you find it difficult to go home early because you have been swamped with several things to complete at work?
 Is it your goal to experience mindfulness every minute of the day?
 If you answered yes to all these questions, then consider yourself lucky because we have decided to talk about how an individual can practice being mindful.
+“When you practice things like gratitude or mindfulness, your brain creates shortcuts for these skills, making it easier and easier each time you do it,” said Tchiki Davis, Ph.D.
 Make sure to read the rest of this article.